pnp/blog/content/post/introduction-to-json.md

 Microsoft Graph API uses [ISO 8601 format](https://www.w3.org/TR/NOTE-datetime).
-Images and other binary objects are rarely included in JSON, but if you wanted to do that you\'d need to turn them into strings somehow, perhaps by [Base64 encoding](https://en.wikipedia.org/wiki/Base64) them.
+Images and other binary objects are rarely included in JSON, but if you wanted to do that you'd need to turn them into strings somehow, perhaps by [Base64 encoding](https://en.wikipedia.org/wiki/Base64) them.

 ## Null

 To indicate an empty value, use `null`.
-For example, Parker hasn\'t had his DNA sequenced, so there is no value for that in his profile.
+For example, Parker hasn't had his DNA sequenced, so there is no value for that in his profile.
 ```
     {